gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - API dependencies should be built before the Java source is compiled.
 - Each Java source set may have different dependencies.
 The compile classpaths for each source set should be isolated from the others.
 - Default Java platform and tool-chains are used to build the binary.
 For this story, the Java platform is not configurable for these binaries.
-- Dependency resolution honors the target platform of the consuming custom Jar binary.
 - Error cases:
     - Fail when no rule is available to define the tasks for a `BinarySpec`.